 Built-in climate resilience through passive design, reduced water consumption, mitigating flood risk, and reducing the urban heat island effect (occurs when natural surfaces are replaced with pavements and buildings)

-The design of our proposals features an open and transparent ground floor to interact with the green spaces that surround the building.
-Promoting wellbeing within the workplace by integrating the built and natural environments.
+The design of our proposals features an open and transparent ground floor to interact with the green spaces that surround the building, promoting wellbeing within the workplace by integrating the built and natural environments.

 Green roofs and terraces will deliver a Biodiversity Net Gain